Rentap: Legacy

 Libau Rentap was a man of principle (kih in Iban).
 He was met with several victories and defeats but never once surrendered, even at expense of losing his homeland in Skrang after being forced to migrate to the further away northeastern region at Lanjak-Entimau Hill.
 He had been branded as a great rebellious Iban-Dayak war leader, and survived despite being hunted several times.
 When he retired from active fighting, he swore that he would never see the face of a white man again in his life, and managed to live until he met his natural death.
 He fought gallantly, defending his country and his people from several attacks made by intruders until his power was broken on 28 October 1861.

 His name is remembered in Sarawak and Malaysia as a great Iban-Dayak chief and war leader, and the hero of Sadok Hill.
 He continues to inspire some Iban Dayaks, especially those who joined the military initially as trackers like decorated war heroes Kanang anak Langkau and Awang anak Raweng.

 The heroes in the Malaysian Armed Forces are 21 holders of Panglima Gagah Berani (PGB) (the bravery medal).
 Of the total, there are 14 Ibans, one Bidayuh, one Kayan, one Malay and two Chinese army officers.
 The majority of the Armed Forces are Malays, according to the book Crimson Tide over Borneo.

-A book about Rentap entitled Rentap: Warrior, Legend and Enigma was written by James Ritchie and Edmund Langgu Anak Saga.
+A book about Rentap entitled Rentap: Warrior, Legend and Enigma was written by James Ritchie and Edmund Langgu Saga.